learnk8s/learnk8s.io/src/terraformAks/content.md

+**TL;DR:** _In this tutorial you will learn how to use Terraform 0.12 and Helm 3 to provision an Azure Kubernetes Cluster (AKS) with managed identities._

 Azure offers a managed Kubernetes service where you can request for a cluster, connect to it and use it to deploy applications.

-Using Azure Kubernetes Service (AKS) instead of creating your cluster is convenient if you are a small team and don't want to spend time monitoring and maintaining Kubernetes control planes.
+Using [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service) instead of creating your cluster is convenient if you are a small team and don't want to spend time monitoring and maintaining Kubernetes control planes.

 _Why worrying about scaling APIs, managing databases, provisioning compute resources, and offering five-nines reliability when you can outsource all of it to Azure._